Regularitee/KawaiiMaidMod/README.md

 - Please note currency is digital.
 So even in the event a wallet device is lost or destroyed, the currency will not be lost.
 It's more just for checking how much currency you have saved.
 - Please note you can only store up to 10000 currency on your account.

-#### Why are some options locked?
+#### Ranks // Why are some options locked?
 - The store uses a customer "ranking" system, where those who purchase more are rewarded with access to better goods.
-Some store options require higher store ranks to unlock.
+- Some store options require higher store ranks to unlock.
+- When you rank up, you receive one or two random store items as a bonus.
+- Higher ranks also increase Transmitter/Receiver charging, and grants you a small passive currency reward each day.

 #### How do I get more charges for the [Transmitter] and [Receiver] devices?
 - You gain additional points each day.
 Obtaining higher store ranks will allow faster recharging.
 At the lower ranks you gain only 1-2 points per day, while at the highest ranks you get 3-6 points per day.